ntudsp/araus-dataset-baseline-models/README.md

 Each stimulus was 30 seconds in length, and made by adding a 30-second recording of an urban soundscape (from the <a href="https://urban-soundscapes.org/">Urban Soundscapes of the World database </a> to a 30-second masker track at various soundscape-to-masker ratios (SMR).

-The file `responses.csv` contains the responses provided by the participants in the 5-fold cross-validation set and independent test set, whereas the file `responses_rejected.csv` contains the responses rejected from the dataset altogether (the reasons why they were rejected can be found in <a href="#participants_rejected_reasons">`participants_rejected_reasons.csv`</a>).
+The file `responses.csv` contains the responses provided by the participants whose responses were accepted into the dataset, whereas the file `responses_rejected.csv` contains the responses rejected from the dataset altogether (the reasons why they were rejected can be found in <a href="#participants_rejected_reasons">`participants_rejected_reasons.csv`</a>).

 When responses were rejected, a different participant was assigned the same ID as the participant whose responses were rejected and presented with the same set of stimuli as the participant whose responses were rejected.
 Hence, we recommend using only the data in `responses.csv` for analysis and training of models; the data in `responses_rejected.csv` is provided only for the purposes of accountability and transparency.